• Skip to main content

 Tips:

 • It gets hot out here and there’s not much around.
-Bring a full tank of gas, water and snacks.
+Bring a full tank of gas, water, and snacks.

-• One of the ruins takes you by “Paint Hand”, part of Canyons of the Ancients National Monument.
+• One of the ruins takes you by “Paint Hand”, part of the Canyons of the Ancients National Monument.
 It’s best to combine the two sites into one trip.

 Hovenweep National Monument Visitor Center